What Are Possible Insider Indicators That Should Be Reported

 What Are Possible Insider Indicators That Should Be Reported?

 Insider trading remains one of the most significant threats to market fairness and investor confidence worldwide.
-Also, while many associate it with corporate executives directly profiting from non-public information, the reality is more nuanced.
+While many associate it with corporate executives directly profiting from non-public information, the reality is more nuanced.
 Insider indicators can manifest in various forms, from suspicious trading patterns to unusual communication behaviors.
-Recognizing and reporting these signs is crucial for maintaining transparent financial markets Worth knowing..
+Recognizing and reporting these signs is crucial for maintaining transparent financial markets Nothing fancy..

 Key Insider Trading Indicators to Report